Smoka24/Smoka24/README.md

 ### 🔎 What am I interested in?
 - ⌨️ Proggramming, of course!
 I believe code gives us endless possibilities of expressing ourselves and making our lives better.
 I want to focus on C#, WPF and .NET technologies, but I may also use others.
 I always wanted to make indie games or work for game development company, and for that I use Unity.
+- 🎨 Computer graphics.
+I've made a lot of drawings, 3D models and animations as small hobby projects.
+You can see them on my yt channel.
 - 🚄 Trains.
 They are fast, they carry enormous amount of loads, they may be ecological and they are just beautiful.
 - 🛫 Aerospace engineering.
 Is there anything more majestic than A380 taking off at sunset?
 I've been interested in space rockets for so long time, I even run a thematic discord server!
 - 🌌 Astrophysics.
 I've been reading popular science books about that since I can remember and I still never get bored by it.